Currently Documented Edition Signature and Seal Markings:

 For edition characteristics applicable to this series as a whole, see the Edition article.]

 This woodblock print was produced from an original painting on silk dating from the late 1920s whose current location is unknown.

-The indentification of this design as number 20 is original to Rakusan who published the print as the 20th design in his series of one hundred woodblock prints called 楽山花鳥畫譜, Rakuzan Kachou Gafu
+The indentification of this design as number 20 is original to Rakusan who published the print as the twentieth design in his series of one hundred woodblock prints called 楽山花鳥畫譜, Rakuzan Kachou Gafu

 , lit.
 'Rakusan's Flower and Bird Print Series'.

-Rakusan again announced 20 as upcoming in the documents for installment six sent out on October 25, 1929, indicating that he planned to publish 20 in the following month, November, in installment seven (as his fourteenth design).
+Rakusan again announced 20 as upcoming in the documents for installment six sent out on October 25, 1929, indicating that he planned to publish 20 in November (the next following month) in installment seven as the fourteenth design.

-20 was still not ready and again at the last minute another design was substituted and published as 14 in installment seven.
+However, 20 was still not ready, and again at the last minute another design (14) was substituted and published in installment seven as the fourteenth design.

 20 is one of the very few Rakusan designs for which any other printing details exist.